Lean Validation Cheat Sheet

 LEARN: Exploration Questions

-Does it solve enough of the problem to be meaningful?
+Does it solve enough of the problem to be meaningful for people?

-Do people trust it enough to use it?
+Do people trust the solution enough to use it?

 BUILD: Prototypes